Subash-Lamichhane/smartforms/README.md

 Watch a full demo of SmartForms here: [SmartForms Demo](#)

+### Teacher Point of View
+- **Launching SmartForms:** Teachers begin by opening the Landing page and clicking on "Launch SmartForms."
+- **Creating a SmartForm:** With the aid of CopilotKit, teachers create a SmartForm and submit it.
+- **Sharing:** A link for the SmartForm is generated and displayed, which the teacher can then share with students for completion.
+- **Reviewing Responses:** To review student responses, teachers navigate to `http://localhost:5173/smartforms/responses`.
+Here, they are required to enter the SmartForm ID and password to access and view the responses.

+### Student Point of View
+- **Accessing the Form:** Students start by opening the link provided by their teacher.
+- **Entering Details:** Students are prompted to input their name and continue to the SmartForm.
+- **Completing the SmartForm:** Students answer the questions provided in the SmartForm and submit their responses upon completion.

 ## Installation

 For installation instructions, please refer to the `INSTALLATION.md` file.
 Click [here](./INSTALLATION.md) to navigate to it.